 This screen allows you to build a cost calculation that’ll be used to evaluate supplier bids and proposals.
-Sourcing Optimizer displays all number and currency type attributes and RFI questions in the ‘Attributes’ section.
+Sourcing Optimizer displays all number and currency type attributes and global bid inputs in the ‘Attributes’ section.

 Create a cost calculation by clicking on the required attributes, operators (+, -, /, *, >, <, etc.), and functions (IF, MIN, MAX, AVERAGE, etc.).
 Purchaser-entered special attributes such as Reserve Price, Historical Cost and Feedback Target are also available for selection.

 As you click, the formula bar (see Figure 1) will display the developing formula.

 Note that instead of clicking on the buttons, you're also able to:

 - Type attribute, operator, and function names directly into the formula bar or

 - Copy-and-paste from another source such as Excel into the formula bar, as long as the names and functions exist in Sourcing Optimizer

 Constants are supported (e.g., multiply an attribute value by 2).
 Simply enter the value in the formula bar.

 |By default, the formula result will be in the Currency format.
 If needed, it can be changed to the Number format by clicking 'Display Type' at the top right and selecting 'Number'.|

 If the formula you've entered is valid (represented by a green equal bar sign as shown in Figure 1), then you'll see a testing section at the bottom of the screen.
 Verify the accuracy of the cost formula by entering a sample value for each attribute that’s used in the formula, and clicking ‘Run Test Calculation’.